microsoft/WhatTheHack/071-GitHubCopilot/README.md

-# What The Hack - GitHubCopilot
+# What The Hack - GitHub Copilot

 ## Introduction